 All our development projects start with a User Requirements Document (URD) in which we state the scope of work that will be delivered under the terms of an associated contract.
 We try to be thorough in writing these documents.
-We consider user stories and journeys, corner cases and boundaries, defining a solution we believe will provide the product you require.
+We consider user stories and journeys, as well as corner cases and boundaries, in order to define a solution we believe will provide the product you require.

 Some of our competitors charge for meetings to gather requirements, or charge a fee to provide a quote.
 Dapper Apps provides these services without charge.
 We’ll sit with you and hear your idea, and meet with you again as many times as necessary (within reason) to scope out your project and document what we need to deliver.